tarun2599/spyne-sde-2/HLD.md

         * Sends a callback to the webhook handler upon completion.
 6. **Webhook Handler**:
     * **Function**: Listens for callbacks from the image processing service when processing is complete.
-    * **Role**: Updates the database with processing results and changes request statuses accordingly.
+    * **Role**: Updates the database with processing results and changes statuses accordingly.
     * **Implementation**:
         * Receives POST requests from the image processing service with processing results.
         * Updates the `Images` table with processed image URLs and status.
-        * Checks if all rows for a request are processed and updates the request status to "completed" if applicable.
+        * Checks if all rows for a request are processed and updates the request status to "completed" if applicable in the requests collection, and the images collection.
 7. **Database**:
     * **Function**: Stores product data, tracks the status of each processing request, and saves processed image URLs.
     * **Role**: Provides persistent storage and retrieval of data related to the image processing tasks.